Photons

 The unchosen outcomes are said to be collapsed to a single value.
 In this way, the Copenhagen interpretation imagines a particle during measurement, but treats the particle as a wave of possible outcomes when it is not measured.

-• Nature is modeled as waves that become particles when measured.
+• Quantum mechanics is describing waves that become particles when measured.

 • Quantum effects are transmitted locally.